cakephp/docs/en/appendices/3-9-migration-guide.rst

 3.9 Migration Guide
 ###################

-CakePHP 3.8 is an API compatible upgrade from 3.8.
-This page outlines the changes and improvements made in 3.9.
+CakePHP 3.9 is an API compatible upgrade from 3.8.
+This page outlines the changes and improvements made.

 To upgrade to 3.9.x run the following composer command: